Layout — Smart UI JavaScript API

 "vertical"

-<smart-layout orientation='horizontal'></smart-layout>
+<smart-layout orientation="horizontal"></smart-layout>

-const layout = document.querySelector('smart-layout');
+const el = document.querySelector('smart-layout');

-const layout = document.querySelector('smart-layout');
+const el = document.querySelector('smart-layout');

-let orientation = layout.orientation;
+const orientation = el.orientation;

 If the element is set to "readonly", users cannot modify its value, but they can still highlight and copy its contents.
 However, they cannot type, edit, or otherwise change the value within the field.
 The field remains focusable and selectable, but direct user input is disabled.